MasonD552/Engineering_4_Notebook/README.md

 The `round()` function does the magic here, rounding `pi` to two decimal places and giving you a clean and precise result. 🎩🔮

-So, in summary, f-strings and `round()` are two powerful tools in your Python arsenal that make your code more organized, readable, and precise.
-Happy coding! 🐍💻🚀
+So, f-strings and `round()` are two powerful tools in your Python arsenal that make your code more organized, readable, and precise. 🐍💻🚀

 &nbsp;
 ## Onshape_Assignment_Template